vtika16/Receivables_Servicer_Bonus/README.md

 # Servicer Bonus Calculations

-This script is to determine the interest savings for Sprint for paying MLS the acceleration of rental payments before the expiration of the customer's lease term.
-This calculation is attempting to take the summation of the present value of the monthly rents to determine the receivables serivcer bonus for Sprint.
+This script is to determine the interest savings for Sprint for paying MLS the acceleration of rental payments and device values before the expiration of the customer's lease term.
+There are two calculations that need to be done.
+First, the device servicer bonus, which is the interest savings of receiving the value of the device before the lease term expiration.
+The second is the receivables servicer bonus, which is the interest savings of receiving a sum of rental streams before the lease term expiration.